Zero Curvature Condition for Quantum Criticality

 \section{Abstract}

-Quantum criticality typically lies outside the bounds of the conventional Landau paradigm.
-Despite its significance, there is currently no generic paradigm to replace the Landau theory for quantum phase transition, partly due to the rich variety of quantum orders.
-In this paper, we present a new paradigm of quantum criticality based on a novel geometric approach.
-Instead of focusing on microscopic orderings, our approach centers on the competition of commuting operators, which can be best investigated through the boundary geometry of their expectation values.
-We demonstrate that the quantum phase transition occurs precisely at the zero-curvature point on this boundary, which implies the competing operators are maximally commuting at the critical point.
+Quantum criticality often lies beyond the scope of the conventional Landau paradigm, and a unifying framework has yet to emerge, due in part to the wide variety of quantum orders.
+We propose a geometric approach to quantum phase transitions (QPTs) that shifts focus from microscopic order to the competition between non-commuting operators.
+This competition is encoded in the boundary geometry of their expectation values, defining a quantum observable space (QOS).
+We show that QPTs occur at zero-curvature points on the QOS boundary, signaling maximal commutativity and suggesting an underlying integrable structure at criticality.

-In recent years, there has been growing interest in the study of quantum criticality at zero temperature, revealing a wealth of fascinating phenomena absent in classical phase transitions \cite{sondhi1997continuous,sachdev1999quantum,sachdev2000quantum,zurek2005dynamics}.
-While classical phase transitions are well understood and described by the Landau-Ginzburg-Wilson (LGW) theory, quantum criticality poses a greater challenge due to quantum entanglement \cite{vidal2003entanglement}.
-In the LGW paradigm, the phase transition is typically characterized by local order parameters \cite{landau1937theory}, which do not capture the essential physics of many quantum systems.
-For instance, quantum systems can undergo a topological phase transition without any change in local order parameters \cite{wen1989vacuum,wen1990topological,wen1993transitions,qi2008topological,kastner2008phase,wen2017colloquium,wen2019choreographed}.
-Another example is the deconfined quantum criticality \cite{senthil2004deconfined,senthil2004quantum,shyta2022frozen}, where the system competes over multiple orders but undergoes a continuous transition, contrary to the predictions of LGW of a first-order transition or phase coexistence.
+{\it Introduction. ---} Quantum phase transitions (QPTs) at zero temperature exhibit phenomena with no classical counterparts~\cite{vojta2003quantum,sachdev1999quantum,sachdev2000quantum,zurek2005dynamics}.
+While classical transitions are well described by the Landau-Ginzburg-Wilson (LGW) paradigm, quantum criticality poses deeper challenges due to the roles of entanglement and operator non-commutativity~\cite{vidal2003entanglement}.
+In the LGW framework, transitions are driven by spontaneous symmetry breaking of local order parameters~\cite{landau1937theory}, a picture that fails to capture many QPTs.
+For example, topological phase transitions involve global invariants rather than local order parameters~\cite{wen1989vacuum,wen1990topological,wen1993transitions,qi2008topological,wen2002quantum,wen2017colloquium,wen2019choreographed}.
+Another key case is deconfined quantum criticality, where continuous transitions emerge between competing orders, defying LGW expectations of first-order behavior or phase coexistence~\cite{senthil2004deconfined,senthil2004quantum,shyta2022frozen}.

-Despite various models demonstrating the non-Landau nature of quantum criticality, there is currently no generic paradigm to replace the LGW theory for quantum criticality.
-This is partly due to the rich variety of microscopic orders discovered in quantum systems, which poses a challenge for identifying a universal framework that applies to all systems.
-However, a major distinction between quantum and classical systems lies in their non-commutativity.
-One may suspect quantum criticality arises from the non-commutative nature of physical observables, which gives rise to the unique feature of quantum phase transition beyond the scope of classical theory.